mikerinehart/2dicebaseball/README.md

 # 2 Dice Baseball

-A simple baseball game similar to dice basebaell where you roll two dice and it determines the outcome per out in an inning of baseball.
+A simple baseball game similar to dice baseball where you roll two dice and it determines the outcome per out in an inning of baseball.

 ## Authors